History of the Jews in Panama: Kosher food

-The majority of Panamanian Jews keep kosher or keep a kosher kitchen at home.
-Panama City has several dozen establishments offering kosher food, including restaurants, markets, bakeries, and catering services.
-Super Kosher is a 1,500 square meter kosher supermarket in Panama City that sells almost 10,000 kosher products.
-Importing kosher products from Europe, the US, Israel, and elsewhere, it is the largest kosher market in the world outside of Israel.
+The majority of Panamanian Jews keep kosher or maintain a kosher kitchen at home.
+Panama City, often considered a kosher paradise, boasts several dozen establishments offering kosher food, including restaurants, markets, bakeries, and catering services.
+Super Kosher is a 1,500 square meter kosher supermarket in Panama City that sells almost 10,000 kosher products, making it the largest kosher market in the world outside of Israel.
+Another notable kosher supermarket in panama is Deli K, which primarily sells imported products from Israel.